jchenhsch/Mask_classification/README.md

 ## Future work

-1. Fixing the test_datasets low accuracy problem (test_accuracy might not load properly leads to very low testing accuracies)
+1. Fixing the test_datasets low accuracy problem (test_accuracy might not load properly leads to very low testing accuracies)--solved in ver 1.2

-2. Come up with an additional batch_size test to find the better batch size for the model
+2. Come up with an additional batch_size test to find the better batch size for the model -- next step develop find the best hyperparameter to fine tune the model

-3. If both succeeded, try the live mask detection using the OpenCV module.
+3. If both succeeded, try the live mask detection using the OpenCV module. -- solved in ver 1.3 (be careful with the color mode between tf.keras/cv2 image loading methods: tf.keras-->RGB default, cv2-->BGR default)

+### Updated Apr.
+27th, 2023

+4. User interface, pyexe to make it executable and easy to use
+5. increase the model accuracy even higher (hopefully get to 85%-95% testing accuracy, maybe need to find a better image data sets or trained with live imaging photos. ffmpeg module to slice videos into frames) !ffmpeg: use homebrew to install, need to install dependency cmake!

 ## Authors
 Jiaxuan Chen